RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: What type of trains do you drive?

-Currently in GreenCargo RailCowGirl operates RE (BR185), BR187, ED (EuroDual, hybrid), T44 (diesel), RC4.
+RailCowGirl operates RE (BR185), BR187, ED (EuroDual, hybrid), T44 (diesel), RC4.
 When she worked on passenger trains, she operated the EL18 locomotive with B7 carriages and WLAB2.
 On the Flåm line she operated EL18 with B3 carriages.
 For the local services the type 75 FLIRT (and the old BM69).

 Q: How do I become a train driver in Norway?